turingschool/curriculum/source/projects/revenge_of_idea_box.markdown

 points: 150
 ---

-**Nota bene**: This project is the spiritual successor to [Idea Box][ib], but there is no requirement that you need to have done or even be away of Idea Box to be successful on this project.
+**Nota bene**: This project is the spiritual successor to [Idea Box][ib], but there is no requirement that you need to have done or even be aware of Idea Box to be successful on this project.

 [ib]: ./idea_box.markdown